pirkus/nvo_servers/README.md

 ### Async I/O Http server
 Multithreaded.
 Runs same amount of threads as CPU core count.

+Supports FreeBSD and Linux.
+Adding support for macos and NetBSD should be trivial.

 Todo:
 1. Handle scenarios when handler_func throws
 2. And much more ...